Student-Team-Projects/RAAT-Server/README.md

 # RAAT Server

-This is a simple script which runs a desktop environment (for the time being, only [cinnamon DE](https://wiki.archlinux.org/title/cinnamon) is supported) on a virtual display, which can be accessed with a VNC client.
+This is a simple script which runs a desktop environment (for the time being, only [LXDE](https://wiki.archlinux.org/title/LXDE) is supported) on a virtual display, which can be accessed with a VNC client.
 This script is meant to be launched by the RAAT android app, but can also be used independently.

 ## Name